sarthak-314/chai/Winning Post.md

 I am a perfectionist and a hyper competitive person by nature.
 I either give my 100% or 0% to anything.
 I put so much thought and effort into this competition because I HAD to win this competition.
 The idea of even coming in 2nd was not enough.

 Made it up by working at way below minimum wage

+Scaling out the software design: Ask abhisheak to make a video on it after winning?
+- Thanks for your kind comments.
+Would you consider making a video on it?
+Team up with Abhisheak and ask him to make a video on it later.
+Use it to jump start your YouTube career in Kaggle.
+IDEA: YouTube Channel